Best photo paper in 2022

 OBAs

 Tied in with brightness and whiteness, but worth paying attention to, in particular, is the use of optical brightness agents (OBAs).
 OBAs make papers artificially brighter, resulting in numbers beyond the 100-point scale.
-While this does make the paper brighter, OBAs are known to fade over time and aren’t as archival or long-lasting as papers without OBAs.
+While this does make the paper brighter, OBAs are known to fade over time and aren’t as archival or -lasting as papers without OBAs.
 So if you are printing museum-quality prints, you should avoid OBAs.

 Here are our picks for the best photo papers in 2022: